rnb3ds/docs-site/docs/en/httpc/api-reference/config.md

 Setting to 0 means no timeout (not recommended for production).

 :::tip ResponseHeader Design
 `ResponseHeader` defaults to 0 (disabled).
 In this case, `Timeouts.Request` or `WithTimeout()` serves as the sole timeout mechanism, ensuring `WithTimeout()` has full control over request duration.
-This design is essential for AI APIs and long-polling endpoints.
-Only set to a positive value when you need a hard transport-level cap (e.g., defense-in-depth against Slowloris attacks), but be aware this will override `WithTimeout`.
+This design is suitable for AI APIs and long-polling scenarios that require extended response times.
+Only set a positive value when you need a transport-layer hard cap (e.g., to defend against Slowloris attacks), but note that this will override `WithTimeout`.
 :::

 ## ConnectionConfig